-- 1. We can make the grid attribute protected, which means it's accessible to subclasses but not other classes. - 2.
-We can make the class abstract, which means it cannot be instantiated.
-If you attempt to create an object for an abstract class, you will get a compiler error. - 3.
-We can declare update as an abstract method, meaning that it must be overridden in subclasses.
+- We can make the grid attribute protected, which means it's accessible to subclasses but not other classes. - We can make the class abstract, which means it cannot be instantiated.
+If you attempt to create an object for an abstract class, you will get a compiler error. - We can declare update as an abstract method, meaning that it must be overridden in subclasses.
 If the subclass does not override an abstract method, you will get a compiler error.

-Here's what Automaton looks like as an abstract class:
+Here's what Automaton looks like as an abstract class (using the methods mainloop and run from Section 16.2):

 '''

 public abstract class Automaton {

 protected GridCanvas grid;

 public abstract void update();

-public void run(String title, int delay) {
+private void mainloop(int rate) {

-// body of this method omitted
+// this method invokes update

 }

-private void mainloop(int rate) {
+public void run(String title, int rate) {

-// body of this method omitted
+// this method invokes mainloop

 }

 }

 '''